trek-view/basecamp/_posts/2022-06-03-calculating-heading-of-gopro-video-using-gpmf-part-2.md

 ## Calculation Yaw from `MAGN` and `CORI` samples

+Heading can be calculated by synchronising `CORI` and `MAGN` data.
+Before we jump into that, let's first better understand the values for these fields.

 The first challenge is the difference is sampling rates.

 `CORI` reports samples at the same framerate the video was shot.
 The magnetometer `MAGN` samples are taken at an approximate frequency of 24Hz.